What does a bidet toilet seat water filter do?

-The water filters we carry filter out sand, sediment, and small particles from the water supply before they reach your bidet seat.
-The filters also help prevent calcium and hard water deposits from building up inside the bidet seat.
+The bidet seat water filters we carry filter out sand, sediment, rust, and small particles from the water supply before they reach your bidet seat.
+The filters also help in a lmited capacity to reduce hard water deposits from building up inside the bidet seat.
 Some filters even have sterilizing properties.

 Why would a bidet seat need a water filter?

 Changing the water filter for your bidet seat is like changing the oil for your car.
 It serves as preventative maintenance to protect your investment by prolonging the life of your electronic bidet.
 Small particles and hard water deposits in the water supply can damage internal o-rings and clog the nozzles over time.